Hi everyone!

 Temppeliaukion kirkko is also frequently used as a concert venue due to its excellent acoustic quality, created by the rough, virtually unworked rock surfaces.
 It is also one of the most popular tourist attractions in the city; half a million people visit it annually!
 Unfortunately, we couldn’t personally enter, because of a concert taking place inside on the day we went.
 I found this picture below on the internet (free of use if I’m not wrong) so that you can still have an overview of what it looks like on the inside.

-Please note that it was not taken by me, on the contrary of all the others.
+Please note that it is not my picture, on the contrary of all the others.

 7. Kamppi